 How to Crop Video in iMovie '11

-Click the Crop button inside the viewer.
+Click the Crop button on the adjustments bar.

-A green crop rectangle appears.
+A white crop rectangle appears.

-Using the rectangle's outer handles, resize it and drag it over the crop-worthy portion of the image.
+Using the rectangle's outer handles, resize it and drag it over the cropworthy portion of the image.

 Your cropped video may look grainy if you used a low-resolution camcorder, shot in low resolution, or crop to a small portion of the frame.
-Press Fit at any time to undo the cropping.
+Click Fit at any time to undo the cropping.